-There are also other forms such as edibles and tinctures common in the medicinal cannabis market.
+There are also other forms, such as edibles and tinctures, that are common in the medicinal cannabis market.

 The risk factors include an underlying vulnerability to mental health issues such as family history, heavy cannabis use from a young age over a long period of time or use of high potency cannabis.

 People using cannabis every day over a prolonged period may develop a tolerance of the effects.
 They may need more to get the desired effects or may experience dependency.

 Withdrawal effects can be reported where people become dependent.

 The most commonly reported symptoms are:

 - low mood

 Inhaling any substance into your lungs can cause irritation to the delicate tissue.
 This includes tobacco, cannabis and vaping products.

 As cannabis may worsen anxiety and paranoia in some people, only use it where you feel safe and with people you trust.
 Avoid using cannabis if you’re prone to anxiety or have existing mental health problems.